oxidecomputer/iddqd/crates/iddqd/README.md

 ## Minimum supported Rust version (MSRV)

-This crate’s MSRV is **Rust 1.86**.
-In general we aim for 6 months of Rust compatibility, but this crate requires a feature new to Rust 1.86.
+This crate’s MSRV is **Rust 1.81**.
+In general we aim for 6 months of Rust compatibility.
 <!-- cargo-sync-rdme ]] -->

 ## License